Serbroda/jucosuma/README.md

 # Jucosuma – Just a Contract and Subscription Manager

 Jucosuma (**Ju**st a **Co**ntract and **Su**bscription **Ma**nager) is a lightweight web application for creating, editing, and managing contracts and subscriptions.
-With a Go backend API, HTMX dialogs for icon selection, and a responsive Tailwind CSS interface, Jucosuma delivers a modern, dynamic workflow for contract and subscription management.
+With a Go backend API, a modern **ReactJS** frontend styled with **Tailwind CSS**, Jucosuma delivers a fast and responsive workflow for contract and subscription management.

 ---

 ## 🎯 Motivation

 Jucosuma is heavily inspired by the excellent iOS app **“Contract”** by Benedikt Betz.
 While “Contract” offers a beautiful native experience on iOS, I wanted a self-hostable, browser-based solution that multiple household members can access and use without relying on proprietary app stores or individual devices.
 Jucosuma brings the clean contract management concepts of the iOS app to the web, with collaboration in mind.

+---

+## 🥋 The Sumo Story – Why a Sumo Wrestler Logo?

+The name **Jucosuma** is an abbreviation of its functionality – but it also *sounds a lot like* **Yokozuna**, the highest rank in professional sumo wrestling.
+This coincidence inspired the idea for the logo: a sumo wrestler sitting cross-legged, holding a contract.
+It's a playful nod to the name similarity and gives the app a unique, recognizable mascot.

 ---